 California treats e-bike riders like bicyclists under the Vehicle Code.

 Therefore, electric scooters are exempt from most of the laws applying to motorcycles and cars:

-Age Requirements – Class 1 and Class 2 e-bikes don’t have age restrictions, but Class 3 riders should be 16 years old unless they are the passenger.
+- Age Requirements – Class 1 and Class 2 e-bikes don’t have age restrictions, but Class 3 riders should be 16 years old unless they are passengers.

 Under the Santa Monica – Long Beach Municipal Code, it’s illegal to ride your electric bicycle:

 - In public parks

 - On Palisades Park